Causes and consequences

 - increased cell breakdown e.g. due to rapid weight loss, or due to chemotherapy

 Around 80% of uric acid is excreted via the kidneys and around 20% via the intestines.
-Impaired excretion can be traced back to different illnesses (e.g. renal impairment).
+Impaired excretion can be traced back to different illnesses (e.g. dysfunction of the kidneys).
 Our society’s altered lifestyle (overeating, inactivity) is considered the main cause.
 This is why the illness often occurs together with metabolic disorders such as obesity, high blood pressure, elevated blood lipids and blood glucose levels.
 This is referred to as “metabolic syndrome”.
 Men are generally affected more often than women.

 What effect does nutrition have?

 Nutrition forms the basis for treating elevated uric acid levels, regardless of the cause of the hyperuricaemia.
 It should be a low-purine and plant-based mixed diet.

 What are purines?

 Purines are protein structures in food that are broken down into uric acid in the human body and excreted by the kidneys and intestines.
 Not all sources of purines lead to an increase in the serum uric acid concentration and/or reduced excretion.